KomputeProject/kompute/README.md

 #### Passing SPIR-V Bytes array

-You can use the Kompute [shader-to-cpp-header CLI](https://kompute.cc/overview/shaders-to-headers.html) to convert your GLSL/HLSL or SPIRV shader into C++ header file (see documentation link for more info).
+You can use the Kompute [shader-to-cpp-header CLI](https://kompute.cc/overview/shaders-to-headers.html) to convert your GLSL/HLSL or SPIR-V shader into C++ header file (see documentation link for more info).
 This is useful if you want your binary to be compiled with all relevant artifacts.

 ```c++
 static std::vector<uint8_t> shaderData = { 0x03, //... spirv bytes go here)